Latest Jobs

 • What is Mining?: Mining involves solving complex cryptographic equations to verify transactions on a blockchain network.
 In return, miners are rewarded with cryptocurrency.

-• Proof-of-Work (PoW): Most mining operates on a PoW consensus, where miners compete to solve the equations.
+rates on a PoW consensus, where miners compete to solve the equations.
 Bitcoin, for example, uses PoW.

 • Mining Rewards: For every block mined, miners receive cryptocurrency as a reward, which can be sold, traded, or held as an investment.